ShaunCurtis/GitHubSite/site/articles/Blazor-AllinOne.md

 ## Adding a DataService

-While the above configuation works we need to code it to handle more conventional data services.
-We'll modify the solution to work with a very basic set of data services to show the DI and interface concepts that should be used.
+While the above configuation works, it needs some demo code to show how it handles more conventional data services.
+We'll modify the solution to work with a very basic data services to show the DI and interface concepts that should be used.

-Go to the **Blazor** project and add *Data* and *Services* folders.
+Add *Data* and *Services* folders to the *Blazor* project.

 ### WeatherForecast.cs